 Consolidate your debt

-If you decide that all of your cards are too overwhelming to keep track of, you might consider a debt consolidation company.
-By doing this, you may be able to put all of your debt together with one company and make one monthly payment.
-Sometimes, these companies can negotiate lower interest rates and help you pay less in the long run.
+If you decide that all of your cards are too overwhelming to keep track of, you might consider a debt consolidation loan.
+By doing this, you may be able to put all of your debt together with one loan and make one monthly payment.
+Some lenders specialize in offering debt consolidation loans to homeowners.
+These loans can help you negotiate lower interest rates and help you pay less in the long run.
+However, they can also cost a fortune and endanger your home if you use your house as a security.

 Do your research and make sure the company you contact is reputable.
 Check out Supermoney’s list of lenders in order to make an informed choice.